27 April 2025

-Austrian actress and singer Waltraut Haas (1927) was a popular star of 70 German and Austrian film operettas and comedies during the 1950s and 1960s.
+Austrian actress and singer Waltraut Haas (1927) died on 23 April 2025 in her hometown of Vienna.
+She was the popular star of 70 German and Austrian film operettas and comedies during the 1950s and 1960s.
+Haas was 97.

 Waltraut Haas